rodlie/qtfm/README.md

  * libfm is a mix of GPL-2.0 and BSD 3-Clause License (goal is BSD 3-Clause License)
  * qtfm-tray is licensed under a BSD 3-Clause License (but depends on libfm that includes GPL-2.0 code)

- All new source code will be BSD 3-Clause License, modifications to existing source code in fm/ will be GPL-2.0.
+ All new source code will be BSD 3-Clause License.

 ## Related